Data room permissions explained hero.

 Do I need an NDA before giving someone data room access?

 It depends on what you're sharing.
-For early-stage conversations where you're only sharing a pitch deck and company overview, most founders skip the NDA - it can feel like friction before a first meeting.
+For early-stage conversations where you're only sharing a pitch deck and company overview, most people skip the NDA - it can feel like friction before a first meeting.
 Once you're sharing financials, customer data, or detailed product information, an NDA gate is worth configuring.
 It takes a few minutes and creates a timestamped record of the reviewer's agreement.
 If a dispute arises later, that record matters.
-For strategic partner conversations - especially if the partner is in an adjacent market - get the NDA in place early.
+For strategic partner conversations, especially if the partner is in an adjacent market, get the NDA in place early.

 Can someone download documents from my data room even if I set view only?